 Unlike in-house team building, remote team building requires little to no monetary input.
 It’s just about taking the time to build better relationships among team members.

 Team building for remote teams is proven to increase productivity, motivation, efficiency, and collaboration.
 It’s a win-win.

-So if you have a remote team or are thinking to hire one, remember.
+So if you have a remote team or are thinking of scaling one, remember.

 Build, Engage, Repeat.